 In other words, we are rarely able to identify the impact of an intervention relative to a 'no intervention' counterfactual.
-Instead, in contexts where a high proportion of the comparison group receives alternative forms of
+Instead, in contexts where a high proportion of the comparison group receives alternative forms of effective employment assistance, then the observed impact of the intervention on the participant group will be lower than when the comparison group receives little employment assistance.

-8 A set of methods that try to create a comparison group without using a process for randomly assigning people to a treatment or control group as is done in an RCT.
-Refer to the companion technical report for more detail, see https://www.msd.govt.nz/documents/about-msd-and-our-work/publications-resources/research/effectiveness-employment-assistance/2025-msd-employment-assistance-effectiveness-technical-report-fy24.pdf.
+&lt;sup>7 A set of methods that try to create a comparison group without using a process for randomly assigning people to a treatment or control group as is done in an RCT.
+Refer to the companion technical report for more detail.